Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Methodology

 \textbf{Step 2: Calculation of the Combined Importance Score}

 The neurons with the lowest importance scores, as determined by this formula, are selected for removal from the model.

-The selection of MAW as the importance method is justified by preliminary results documented in Appendix D. Alternative methods---VOW (Variance of Weights) and PON (Product of Norms)---resulted in catastrophic performance collapse: at $10\%$ pruning in Llama-3.2-1B, VOW increased WikiText perplexity by $+337\%$ and Lambada by $+9,207\%$, while PON reached $+527\%$ and $+35,440\%$, respectively.
-By contrast, MAW maintained moderate increases of $+51\%$ and $+259\%$, confirming its superiority for GLU architectures (see Appendix D).
+The selection of PPM as the importance method is justified by preliminary results documented in Appendix D. The three alternative criteria---the standard L2 norm, Variance of Weights (VOW), and Product of L1 Norms (PON)---resulted in catastrophic performance collapse at $10\%$ pruning in Llama-3.2-1B: all three drove LAMBADA perplexity into the thousands of percent above baseline, with L2 and PON additionally causing WikiText perplexity to diverge.
+By contrast, PPM maintained moderate increases ($+54\%$ in WikiText, $+230\%$ in LAMBADA), confirming its suitability for gradual pruning in GLU architectures (see Appendix~\ref{sec:ppmjustification}).

 The pruning implementation was carried out using the \textbf{optipfair} library (v0.2.0) \cite{martra_optipfair_2024}, a specialized tool for structured pruning in GLU architectures that automatically handles paired pruning and ensures dimensional consistency \cite{guo_dependency-aware_2024}.
 The configuration applied uniform pruning across all model layers while preserving the attention architecture.
 All operations were performed using $\text{bfloat}16$ precision.